Printable PDF

 What should the re-evaluation process look like?

-Prior to the re-evaluation date for a student, the educators and AEA team members should contact parents to have a discussion about the upcoming reevaluation.
-This may be a phone conversation or a meeting.
+Before the re-evaluation date for a student, teachers and AEA team members need to reach out to parents.
+They should have a discussion about the upcoming re-evaluation.
+This can be done through a phone call or in a meeting.

-Parents are vital members of the IEP team and should be included in the process of determining what information the re-evaluation needs to include.
-The team should review existing data first and consider if additional testing or observations are necessary.
-Any concerns brought by the parents should also be discussed and included in planning for the re-evaluation process.
+Parents play an important role in the IEP team and should take part in deciding what information is needed for the re-evaluation.
+The team should look at the current information first and decide if more tests or observations are needed.
+Any concerns from the parents should also be talked about and included in planning for the re-evaluation process.

-• recommending additional assessments including which areas (or performance domains) they will be assessing, or
+• recommending additional assessments, including which skill areas (or performance domains) they will be assessing.
+A signed consent form from the parent is needed to begin testing.
+Or,

 Once the re-evaluation is completed, the results will be documented in a Re-evaluation Report.
 The IEP team will then meet to go over these results and consider the need for any changes to the IEP.

-What additional things should parents know about reevaluation for special education?
+What else should parents know about the re-evaluation for special education?

-• A re-evaluation must be comprehensive, to identify all of the child’s special education and related service needs.
-This could include concerns related to the areas of academics, social emotional behavior, adaptive behavior, physical, communication, assistive technology, or other identified or suspected needs.
+• A re-evaluation needs to be thorough to identify all the special education and support services a child might need.
+This could include concerns related to academics, social-emotional behavior, adaptive behavior, physical, communication, assistive technology, or other identified or suspected needs.

-• If parents have specific concerns about their child’s progress at school or would like the team to collect data to consider adding a new goal or service, parents should consider putting that request in writing.
+• If parents have concerns about how their child is doing in school or want the team to gather information to think about adding a new goal or service, they should consider putting that request in writing.

-• There is no time frame that is required in the law for a re-evaluation to be completed but all IDEA evaluations should be completed within a reasonable time frame.
+• There is no specific time limit set by law for when a re-evaluation must be finished.
+However, all evaluations under the IDEA should be done in a reasonable time frame.

-• Parents can request a copy of the Re-evaluation Report before the meeting so that they have a chance to review the information ahead of time and think of any questions that they may have.
+• Parents should ask for a copy of the Re-evaluation Report before the meeting.
+This way, they can look over the information ahead of time and come up with any questions they might have.

-No, a student must be re-evaluated before special education services can end.
-Parents should be part of the IEP team who makes that determination.
-They must be fully informed and receive Prior Written Notice of any decision to “exit” their child from special education (to end special education and related services that have been provided to the child under an IEP).
+Typically, a student must be re-evaluated and an IEP meeting is held before the team can decide that the student no longer qualifies for special education services.
+Parents must be fully informed and receive Prior Written Notice of any decision to “exit” their child from special education.
+This means ending special education and related services offered in the IEP, along with the child’s protections under IDEA.

-A re-evaluation is not required before a student exits special education under two particular circumstances:
+A re-evaluation is not required before a student exits an IEP under these circumstances:

-1. When a special education student graduates with a diploma, or
+1. When a student with an IEP graduates with a diploma.

 2. When a student “ages out” of special education by exceeding the age eligibility under state law (age 21 in Iowa).